Updated March 31, 2026

 - Workers' compensation is required in Kansas for businesses with 1 or more employees, with exemptions for sole proprietors, partners, members of LLCs, and agricultural workers.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documents should be checked before binding coverage.
+- Most commercial leases in Kansas require proof of general liability coverage, so lease documents should be checked before binding coverage.

 - Commercial auto minimum liability in Kansas is $25,000/$50,000/$25,000, which matters if a property management company uses vehicles for site visits or vendor coordination.